Action Earth 2021 has now allocated all our grants. We’ll post more information about our 2022 campaign soon – Stay

 We are unable to fund:

-- We cannot fund any project taking place on school grounds.
+- Any project taking place on school grounds.

 Projects pay costs upfront and then claim back from us by sending in receipts, feedback forms and a grant claim form within 4 weeks of your project end date.
 We will then repay the money into your group’s bank account.